-Simona Levi is a theatre director, playwright, technopolitical strategist, cultural manager and curator, multidisciplinary artist, researcher, reporter and teacher who, as an activist, has focused in recent years on free culture, digital democracy and the strategic use of digital tools for organisation, technopolitical communication, collective action, the struggle against state corruption, and for the renovation of democracy.
+Simona Levi is a theatre director, playwright, technopolitical strategist, multidisciplinary artist, researcher and teacher who, as an activist, has focused in recent years on free culture, digital democracy and the strategic use of digital tools for organisation, communication, collective action, the struggle against state corruption, and for the renovation of democracy.

-Founder of projects like Xnet and 15MpaRato, which led to the trial of the chief executives of Bankia—ranked as the fifth bank in Spain—Levi organises platforms in order to bring corruption to light and to unmask those who are politically responsible for the economic injustices in Spain and Europe.
+She’s founder of projects like Xnet and 15MpaRato, which led to the trial of the chief executives of Bankia—ranked as the fifth bank in Spain.

-Levi is a prominent participant in the 15-M (anti-austerity) movement in Barcelona.
+Levi has been a prominent participant in the 15-M (anti-austerity) movement in Barcelona.

 Prior to this, she was active in housing rights movements and for the use of public space.